mflova/mflova-coding-guidelines/python/design_patterns/creational.md

 ## Prototype

-Prototypes are tipically partially initialized objects that can be used as a starting point to build an object.
+Prototypes are typically partially initialized objects that can be used as a starting point to build an object.
 Due to its nature, they are typically implemented with the factory pattern.